-Ideas, by definition, originate – exist, at least initially, solely in one’s mind, where it remains happily and comfortably secure, but not terribly useful (Choate. p.218).
+Ideas, by definition, originate – exist, at least initially, solely in one’s mind, where they can be relatively secure, but not terribly useful.
 To exploit-deliver (potential commercial) value, an idea must be expressed-communicated in some manner.
-This is when potential problems and challenges commence for the ideas’ originators (holders, owners).
+This is when potential problems and challenges commence for the ideas’ originators (holders, owners). https://kpstrat.com/wp-admin/post.php?post=230

 It’s prudent to avoid assuming that registered IP is a viable substitute for merely ‘keeping ideas secret’...for some background, please note, when intangible asset (IP) compromises occurred in the pre-Internet era, i.e., misappropriation, theft, infringement, counterfeiting, etc., a conventional ‘business continuity – contingency’ planning – strategies were usually deemed-sufficient.